United Kingdom · Free VPN guide · Last updated 27 April 2026

 Start here

-That is why this page is built around British concerns, not generic marketing claims.
-UK users tend to ask about legality, device support, BBC iPlayer, Chrome extensions, and whether a free VPN is genuinely useful or just a dressed-up catch.
-If you want the bigger picture as well, continue with free vs paid VPN UK, VPN legality in the UK, disadvantages of VPN and no-logs VPN UK.
+That is why this guide is built around British search intent rather than generic hype.
+The recurring themes are legality, public Wi‑Fi, iPhone and Android support, BBC iPlayer limits, and whether a browser extension is enough.
+For the wider picture, continue with free vs paid VPN UK, VPN legality in the UK, disadvantages of VPN and no-logs VPN UK.

 Question: Is it illegal to use a VPN in the UK?